Sustainable design: Innovation and development

-The precursor step to environmentally sustainable development must be a sustainable design.
-By definition, design is defined as purpose, planning, or intention that exists or is thought to exist behind an action, fact, or material object.
-Development utilizes design and executes it, helping areas, cities, or places to advance.
-Sustainable development is that development which adheres to the values of sustainability and provide for the society without endangering the ecosystem and its services.
-"Without development, design is useless.
-Without design, development is unusable." – Florian Popescu, How to bridge the gap between design and development.
+Sustainable design can be understood as a precursor to environmentally sustainable development, because design decisions shape how development is planned, built, used and maintained.
+Sustainable development aims to meet social needs without undermining ecosystems and the services they provide.
+Florian Popescu summarised the relationship between design and development by writing: "Without development, design is useless.
+Without design, development is unusable."

 Eco-innovation is the design and development of products and processes that contribute to sustainable development, applying the commercial application of knowledge to elicit direct or indirect ecological improvements.
 This includes a range of related ideas, from environmentally friendly technological advances to socially acceptable innovative paths towards sustainability.
 WIPO GREEN is an online global marketplace for technology exchange connecting providers and seekers of inventions and innovations in sustainable technology innovations.

 Several factors drive design innovation in the environmental sphere.
 These include growing consumer awareness and demand for green products and services, development and (re)discovery of renewable materials, sustainable refurbishment, new technologies for manufacturing and growing use of artificial intelligence-based tools based to map needs and identify areas for improved efficiency.

 Whatever the industry or product, design rights (whether registered or unregistered) can harness innovative design.
 Design rights (known as design patents in some jurisdictions) are widely used to protect everything from marketing logos and packaging to the shape of furniture and vehicles and the user interfaces of computers and smartphones.
 Design rights are available in many jurisdictions and through regional systems.
 Protection can also be obtained internationally using the WIPO-administered Hague System for the International Registration of Designs.